cabforum/code-signing/docs/CSBR.md

 f. `extKeyUsage`

-   If the Certificate is a Code Signing Certificate, then `id-kp-codeSigning` MUST be present.
+   If the Certificate is a Code Signing Certificate, then `id-kp-codeSigning` MUST be present and the Lifetime Signing OID (`1.3.6.1.4.1.311.10.3.13`) MAY be present.

    If the Certificate is a timestamp Certificate, then `id-kp-timeStamping` MUST be present and MUST be marked critical.

    Other values MUST NOT be present unless the CA has a business agreement with a Platform vendor requiring that EKU in order to issue a Platform-specific code signing certificate with that EKU.